 No other season gets as much positive press as summer.
 School’s out, the weather is warm and people plan fun vacations and outings.
 For those who struggle with winter-related depression, the longer days and boost in Vitamin D are certainly welcome.
 But what does it mean if the summer doesn’t give you the excitement that it does for others?
 Does this mean there’s something wrong with you?

 Not at all.
 Summer may be the most popular season, but it’s certainly not fun for everyone.
 Seasonal affective disorder, or SAD, is a mood disorder that occurs at the same time every year, usually in the winter.
-But some people suffer from SAD in the summer, and there are many reasons why.
+However some people suffer from SAD in the summer, and there are many reasons why.

-At Breathe Life Healing Centers, we work with people who are battling different types of mental health disorders, including substance use, eating disorders, depression and anxiety.
-When listening to these stories, we can understand why summer makes certain individuals sad, nervous or depressed.
+At Breathe Life Healing Centers, we work with people who are battling different types of mental health disorders, including substance use, eating disorders, depression, and anxiety.
+When listening to these stories, we can understand why summer makes certain individuals sad, nervous, or depressed.
 By seeking support, you can prevent relapse and enjoy a safe and healthy summer.

-What is Summer Depression?
+What Is Summer Depression?

 Seasonal affective disorder affects 4 to 6 percent of the U.S. population.
 It typically causes depression in the fall and winter, but about 10 percent of people with SAD experience symptoms in the summer.